youssef-880/discord-s-moderation-Ai-bot-/README.md

 ## Academic Context
 This project was developed to demonstrate backend engineering skills, specifically focusing on event-driven architecture and cloud database integration.
 It highlights my ability to manage complex state across distributed sessions.

+nstallation & Setup
+To run The Abyss in your own environment for testing, follow these steps:

+1. Prerequisites
+Node.js (v16.11.0 or higher)

+npm or yarn

+A Supabase account (PostgreSQL)

+A Discord Developer application

+2. Clone and Install
+npm install
+4. Environment Variables
+Create a .env file in the root directory and populate it with your credentials:

+Code snippet
+TOKEN=your_discord_bot_token
+CLIENT_ID=your_discord_application_id
+GUILD_ID=your_test_server_id
+DATABASE_URL=your_supabase_postgresql_url
+DATABASE_KEY=your_supabase_anon_key
+4. Database Schema
+Ensure your Supabase instance has a table named config with the following columns:

+guild_id (Text)

+feature (Text)

+channel_id (Text)

+Primary Key: (guild_id, feature)

+5. Deployment
+Sync your slash commands with Discord's API:

+node deploy-commands.js
+Then, start the void:

+Bash
+node index.js
+⚙️ Testing the Features
+Once the bot is online in your test server, use these commands to verify the integration:

+Map the Logs:  /config feature:Message Logs channel:#your-log-channel

+Verify Database Write: Delete a message in any channel.
+Check your #your-log-channel to see the embed and check your Supabase dashboard to see the new row.

+AI Personality: /setpersonality prompt:You are a helpful assistant.
+Tag the bot or use its trigger to see it respond using your custom prompt from the DB.